Management software. DIY DIY or opt for professionalism?

 Building yourself is well justified when it comes to software that serves as a control application for a self-designed production machine.
 There is no standard software for such a thing.
 So you have to rely on custom software that you can build yourself or have built by yourself.
 We can be brief about this: logical and totally fine.

 We are of the management software for quality and risk management.
 Sometimes we hear from a quality manager, "We built our own quality management system."
 That could possibly be a choice if you have a very particular primary process to which no existing QMS fits.
-But that is almost never the case.
+But that's almost never the case.

 Why put scarce IT/IM capacity and money into a secondary process like quality management?
 Doesn't an IT/IM department that does that have anything better to do?
 Or do they think they can do it better than the specialists who are busy day and night developing their state-of-the-art QMSs, which come in all kinds of forms and specializations?

-The knot-all-together-elevator
+The knot-all-together-elator

 What also occurs alongside complete self-build and rebuilds is a motley hodgepodge of existing applications, tweaked and tied together at will.
 The reason for this kind of practice is that there are often running licenses of software, which, with a little artifice, you can also use a-sort-of for quality management.